cryptocode/bio/README.md

 ```

 `io.read-line` returns the *error* expression "EOF" if end of the file is reached.

+`io.read-line` and `io.write-line` without a file argument reads and writes to stdin and stdout respectively.

+`io.read-byte` reads one byte at a time from a file.

 ### math.odd? math.even? odd-items and even-items